dcheo001/superchat/README.md

-A chat app created with React.js and Firebase for DB backend.
+A chat app created with React.js and Firebase for DB backend practice.

 npm start to open app.